Biswajit-Mukherjee/CountX/README.md

 # React Counter App

-Counter app using cra-template and implemented using CI/CD.
+Counter app using cra-template and implemented using CI/CD pipeline with GitHub and Netlify.

 **UI:** React